Skip to main content

 When to Build vs. Buy AI for Franchise Operations

-The build-vs-buy AI decision looks different inside a franchise network.
+The build-vs-buy AI decision looks different inside a franchise system.
 Here's why the usual enterprise framework breaks down, and what actually drives the right call.

 At a glance

-- Vendor platforms win on compliance and rollout speed; they lose on franchisee adoption costs, data governance, and long-term cost across a growing network
+• Vendor platforms win on compliance and rollout speed; they lose on franchisee adoption costs, data governance, and long-term cost across a growing system

-- Most mature franchise networks end up with a hybrid: vendor core plus a custom layer the franchisor owns
+• Most mature franchise systems end up with a hybrid: vendor core plus a custom layer the franchisor owns

-Every franchisor eventually hits the same question: should we buy an AI platform, or build something that fits how our network actually works?
+Every franchisor eventually hits the same question: should we buy an AI platform, or build something that fits how our system actually works?

 The enterprise world has largely answered this.
-According to Menlo Ventures, enterprise AI composition shifted from 47% built to just 24% built between 2024 and 2026.
+According to Menlo Ventures' 2025 State of Generative AI report, enterprise AI composition shifted from 47% built to just 24% built between 2024 and 2025.
 Vendor platforms have matured, compliance is table-stakes, and the time-to-value gap between buying and building has widened.

-But franchise networks are not enterprises.
+But franchise systems are not enterprises.
 The same calculus doesn't apply, and applying it without adjustment is one of the more expensive mistakes a franchisor can make.

 What makes franchises different

 A typical enterprise AI decision is made by one organization with unified procurement, unified governance, and the authority to mandate adoption.
-Franchise networks have none of that.
+Franchise systems have none of that.

 Franchisees are independent operators.
 They have their own cost structures, their own integrations, and in many jurisdictions, legal standing to push back on unilateral technology mandates.
 A vendor fee that looks reasonable on a per-location basis can represent a meaningful margin hit for a multi-unit operator running tight numbers across 10 locations.